chhokara/gopro-data-project/README.md

 ## Technologies

-- GoPro (GPMF Telemetry) – Source of raw video and embedded sensor data
+- GoPro (GPMF Telemetry) – Source of raw video and sensor data
-- Google Cloud Storage (GCS) – Raw and curated data storage layers
+- Google Cloud Storage (GCS) – Raw and curated data storage
-- Pub/Sub – Event-driven messaging for object finalize notifications
+- Eventarc – Triggers ETL jobs on GCS object finalize events
-- Cloud Composer (Airflow) – Orchestrates the data pipeline
+- Cloud Run Jobs – Serverless execution of the ETL pipeline
-- KubernetesPodOperator – Runs the telemetry extraction container
-- Artifact Registry – Stores and serves the custom ETL Docker image
+- Artifact Registry – Stores the ETL Docker image
-- BigQuery – Serverless analytics warehouse for processed telemetry
+- BigQuery – Analytics warehouse for processed telemetry
-- Grafana (Managed on GCP) – Visualization layer for time-series insights
+- Grafana – Visualization layer for insights and metrics
-- Docker – Containerization for the ETL processing image
+- Docker – Containerization for the ETL application
 - Terraform – Infrastructure as Code for provisioning all resources